polyphony-chat/docs/docs/Protocol Specifications/core.md

 6. Users rely on their home server for identity key certification, without the home server possessing the identity.

-## 3. APIs and communication protocols
+## 3. APIs and underlying communication protocols

 The polyproto specification defines a set of [APIs](https://apidocs.polyproto.org).
 In addition to these REST APIs, polyproto employs WebSockets for real-time communication between